Nam Can Naval Base

-Nam Can Naval Base is a former Republic of Vietnam Navy (RVNN) and United States Navy in the town of Năm Căn, Cà Mau province in the extreme south of Vietnam.
+Nam Can Naval Base is a former Republic of Vietnam Navy (RVNN) and United States Navy base in the town of Năm Căn, Cà Mau province in the extreme south of Vietnam.

 History

 Located at the extreme southern tip of South Vietnam, Năm Căn was a swampy fishing and charcoal-collecting village which had been overrun by the Viet Cong (VC) during the Tet Offensive and almost totally destroyed.
 The few primitive old roads were abandoned and useless.
 Until 1969 the area had been left to the VC.

 U.S. leaders recognized that to sustain a military presence deep in the Cà Mau Peninsula they had to develop a permanent logistics capability in the region.
 The repair ships, self-propelled Barracks ships and Landing Ship, Tanks (LSTs) deployed to the Gulf of Siam in December 1968 were too distant from the inland operational areas so the Allies had to find another way to supply the riverine forces.
 Admiral Elmo Zumwalt ordered the construction of an Ammi barge pontoon base mid-point in the Cửa Lớn River opposite Năm Căn.
 Zumwalt hoped that the base afloat would serve as an essential element in an operation called Sea Float to assert the South Vietnamese government's presence in the Cà Mau region.
 The eventual 13-barge complex, a mobile advanced tactical support base (MATSB), provided berthing, messing, and supply support for U.S. Patrol Craft Fast (PCFs), riverine assault craft and patrol gunboats; RVNN ships and craft; and Navy SEALs.
 A Huey gunship from the HA(L)-3 detachment operated from a landing platform on one of the barges.

 On the morning of 25 June 1969, Navy Dock landing ships towed the barges to the mouth of the Bo De where they were taken in tow by tugs and moored off Năm Căn.
 The weapons of the U.S. and South Vietnamese combat vessels as well as emplaced mortars and automatic weapons made Sea Float a defensive porcupine.
 The river's 6 to 8-knot current provided the most effective defense against VC swimmer-sappers.

 In November 1969, COMUSMACV General Creighton Abrams endorsed Zumwalt's first-priority effort to establish a permanent South Vietnamese government presence in Cà Mau, in Operation Solid Anchor.
 Additional resources poured in.
 United States Air Force planes defoliated the terrain surrounding both Năm Căn and Sea Float with Agent Orange to deny the VC cover and concealment.
 South Vietnamese ground troops reinforced the area's defense forces.
 As security improved in the area civilians began to return to Năm Căn.